ChristianSelinger/christianselinger.github.io/_pages/about.md

 * How can we [disentangle](https://doi.org/10.1016/j.ijid.2021.08.029) various [sources](https://doi.org/10.1371/journal.pbio.2002468) of heterogeneity to evaluate [intervention](https://doi.org/10.1016/j.vaccine.2019.02.073) effectiveness?

-I have been working mainly on pathogens and diseases affecting humans such as HIV, Influenza, Polio, HPV, Coronaviruses and Malaria.
+I have been mainly interested in pathogens and diseases affecting humans such as HIV, Influenza, Polio, HPV, Coronaviruses and Malaria.

 I am currently employed at the [Swiss Tropical and Public Health Institute](https://swisstph.ch).